Royal Automobile Association: 1929–1953

-1954 to 1978
+1954–1978

-In 1959, the association changed its branding from the "Automobile Association of SA" to the "RAA".
+In 1959, the association changed its branding from the Automobile Association of SA to RAA.

 As motoring and membership grew, the RAA moved into larger headquarters, built new technical premises, began its office and vehicle inspection centres in the suburbs, and established staffed offices in major country areas.

-Although this period marked significant growth in motoring in South Australia, by the 1970's it was accompanied by emerging challenges.
-These included fears about the depletion of global crude oil reserves, increasing awareness of environmental pollution, differing opinions on the development of freeway system, and the future of the motor car.
+Although this period marked significant growth in motoring in South Australia, by the 1970s it was accompanied by emerging challenges.
+These included fears about the depletion of global crude oil reserves, increasing awareness of environmental pollution, differing opinions on the development of the freeway system, and the future of the motor car.

-Under a backdrop of ever-increasing taxes and charges, the RAA worked to improve petrol-selling hours in Adelaide, lobbied for the city's first central off-street parking, and advocated to get the Eyre Highway sealed.
-It succeeded on all three, and kept an eye on other new features like parking meters, speed radar, seat belts, and breathalysers.
+Against a backdrop of increasing taxes and charges, the RAA worked to improve petrol-selling hours in Adelaide, lobbied for the city's first central off-street parking, and advocated to get the Eyre Highway sealed.
+It succeeded on all three, and monitored developments such as parking meters, speed radar, seat belts, and breathalysers.
 Member services continued to evolve and improve.
-The RAA Travel Service, Driver Training, Travelers Shop, and Finance Service all began in this period.
+The RAA Travel Service, Driver Training, Traveller Shop, and Finance Service all began in this period.
 In contrast, an in-house Motoring Road Rules service began the advisory service previously handled by the solicitors.

-The Touring Department planned caravan parks, initiated the 'star' grading accommodation classification scheme, which is still used, and published its first touring guidebooks.
-Late in the 1950's, the RAA employed its first cartographer and began drawing in-house regional maps from which today's maps take their lineage.
+The Touring Department planned caravan parks, initiated the star grading accommodation classification scheme, which is still used, and published its first touring guidebooks.
+Late in the 1950s, the RAA employed its first cartographer and began drawing in-house regional maps from which today's maps take their lineage.

-A notable casualty of the 1970's was the RAA's role of providing much of the state's road signposting, a task it had handled for over half a century.
-During this time, inflation caused costs to escalate alarmingly, with the last straw being the prospect of metric conversion, when distances changed from miles to kilometres.
+A notable casualty of the 1970s was the RAA's role of providing much of the state's road signposting, a task it had handled for over half a century.
+During this time, inflation caused costs to escalate, with the last straw being the prospect of metric conversion, when distances changed from miles to kilometres.

-During this period of expansion and development, the RAA’s membership grew to 357,000.
+During this period of expansion and development, the RAA's membership grew to 357,000.